How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 echo $2 > /home/nwdigital/kiosk_url

-sudo systemctl restart firefox-kiosk
+sudo systemctl restart kiosk

 echo "New url is now: " $2